-• Underwriting Opinion
+Underwriting Opinion

-The Company's business plan forecast and underlying assumptions appear reasonable Due to enhanced AP rates and increased AP income received by the Club, the year ending February 2020 is forecast to make a significant surplus for the Club.
-In future years, net premium income is expected to roughly match claims (typically nil) and expenses, but small operating losses are expected.
-However, allowing for investment returns, the Club is expecting a small overall surplus.
+The Company's business plan forecast and underlying assumptions appear reasonable.
+Similar to the year ending February 2020, the year ending February 2021 is an exceptional year, due to the enhanced AP rates and increased AP income received by the Club.
+The year ending February 2021 is therefore forecast to make a significant surplus for the Club.
+In future years, net premium income is expected to roughly match claims (typically nil) and expenses, but operating surplus are expected over the next three years.
 The Club is currently comfortably within its target capital band hence targeting a small overall surplus seems reasonable.

-Reinsurance Opinion
+• Reinsurance Opinion

 UK War Risks is protected against claims activity by its near 100% risk transfer reinsurance programme.
 The Club's reinsurance reduces its regulatory capital requirement by approximately \$1bn.
 Hence, the Club would not meet its regulatory capital requirement without reinsurance.
 It is therefore clear that the Club relies on its reinsurance in order to maintain its current business model.
-The Club has ensured that its reinsurance fully covers all risks by buying \$1bn of cover, which exceeds the Club's current largest exposure of \$970m.
+The Club has ensured that its reinsurance fully covers all risks by buying \$1.5bn of cover, which exceeds the Club's current largest exposure of \$1.47bn.
 The Actuarial Function contributes to the Club's Risk Management Framework by its involvement in management meetings, operating the Club's capital model and involvement in the ORSA process.